Oak Hills Place, Louisiana: Education

 East Baton Rouge Parish Public Schools serves Oak Hills Place.

-Most of the community is served by Wildwood Elementary School, while the northern portion is served by Westminster Elementary School in Westminster.
+Schools with attendance boundaries including the community are as follows: Most of the community is served by Wildwood Elementary School, while the northern portion is served by Westminster Elementary School in Westminster.
 Most of the area is served by Kenilworth Middle School, while Woodlawn Middle School serves a section in the northeast.
 As of 2016 Kenilworth is under the administration of the Recovery School District of Louisiana, and the portion of the Kenilworth zone which houses most of the CDP has Westdale Middle School, directly controlled by EBR Schools, as an option.
 Most residents are served by Tara High School while some to the northeast are served by Woodlawn High School.

 The private school The Dunham School is in Oak Hills Place.

+Recreation

+LSU Hilltop Arboretum, operated by Louisiana State University, is in the former CDP.